-2. Environmental and social compliance in farming and primary conversion: a sustainability certification or verification that is at least equivalent to SAI/FSA Bronze, which is based on 3rd party auditing as defined by SAI/FSA and includes the farm and primary conversion.
+➤ Environmental and social compliance in farming and primary conversion: a sustainability certification or verification that is at least equivalent to SAI/FSA Bronze, which is based on 3rd party auditing as defined by SAI/FSA and includes the farm and primary conversion.
+A tool that helps you assess the equivalency level of standards to FSA is available here.